How Big is the Industry?

 This influx of new seniors on a daily basis is creating an enormous demand for assisted-living facilities, nursing homes and home health care.
 This makes sense, as with the average life-span approaching 80, the number of people suffering from chronic diseases is on the rise.
 According to the New York Post, “the number of people suffering from four or more chronic diseases is expected to double by 2030,” with cancer and diabetes leading the list – and a third of all seniors will be diagnosed with a cognitive disability such as dementia or depression.
 In total, the senior care industry generates $300 billion a year, and that amount of spending is creating a healthy, competitive environment in various industries related to taking care of seniors.

 One of the industries that emerged as a result of the growing senior population is the senior placement industry.
-CarePatrol created the industry when the company was founded in 1993, because our founder and President Chuck Bongiovanni saw that seniors were not getting placed in facilities that could care for them — and that families were woefully unprepared to make tough decisions about placement under duress, especially when those decisions needed to be made fast.
+CarePatrol created the industry when the company was founded in 1993, because our Founder and Executive Vice President of National Strategic Partnerships Chuck Bongiovanni saw that seniors were not getting placed in facilities that could care for them — and that families were woefully unprepared to make tough decisions about placement under duress, especially when those decisions needed to be made fast.

 “Life can dramatically change — whether you’ve planned for it or not,” Bongiovanni says.
 “Family is in an emotional roller coaster, and when aging loved ones become ill, the family is entering uncharted territory.
 We come in as the expert.
 Our job is to help people get the care they need at the place that can provide it, and help the families understand what they’re looking for so that they can make informed decisions.
 There are so many places out there, and not all of them provide the same type of care.”

 The variety of care options creates confusion